-The Council for Community and Economic Research in Arlington, VA released its cost of living index report earlier this year.
-The report indicated that cost of living expenses in Colorado Springs rose to 97.7% in Q2 2018.
-This is the highest rate since 2004 when it was 98.4% of the national average.
-So far, new residents from more expensive parts of the country, like California and northeastern states, are having an easier time adjusting to our living expenses.
+According to the Council for Community and Economic Research the cost of living index for Colorado Springs was 109% in Quarter 3 of 2023.
+Experts say transportation costs are a major factor.
+New residents from more expensive parts of the country like California are having an easier time adjusting to our living expenses.
 Colorado Springs is growing and determined to accommodate the expansion.

 Below we will go over six major categories of expenses so you can have a clear idea of how Colorado Springs compares to your current location.

-Housing and it’s affordability is the largest expenditure of every living expense calculation.
-Housing affordability has suffered over the past few years all over the country.
-Colorado, and particularly Colorado Springs, has experienced a very high increase in home sales prices.
-It is considered one of the hottest real estate markets, and includes one of the hottest zip codes in the nation in 2018 for home buyers and sellers.
+Housing is the largest expenditure of every living expense calculation.
+Affordable housing has suffered over the past few years in the United States.
+The average sales price for single family homes Colorado Springs increased 52% from January 2019 to January 2023.
+It is considered one of the hottest overall real estate markets, and had one of the hottest zip codes in the nation in 2023 for home buyers and sellers.

 Buying a Home

-The latest third quarter housing statistics (NAR Aug 2018) compare Colorado Springs to the rest of the country.
-The report indicates that Colorado Springs home buyers pay about 19% more for their homes than the national average.
-The National Association of Realtors reports that Colorado Springs has a $315,700 median home price for existing, single family homes, while the national median home price is $264,333.
-However, $315,700 looks affordable when compared to a whopping $450,100 median home price in Denver (or $543,000 in Boulder!).
+As of December 2023, the National Association of Realtors reports that Colorado Springs has a $462,200 median home price (an 25% in just three years) for existing, single family homes, while the national median home price is $400,867.
+But $462,200 in Colorado Springs still looks affordable when compared to a whopping $666,000 median home price in Denver (or $826,900 in Boulder!).

-Since we have had 3 significant freak hail storms this year, it is expected that Colorado Springs home owners insurance rates will increase substantially.
+Home owners insurance rates in Colorado Springs tend to run a bit high because of significant hail storms in the summer.
 Property taxes are more expensive in newer subdivisions than in older ones.
 The price tag depends on age of the neighborhood and size of the home.

 Renting a Home